XAU

 Why are central banks buying so much gold?

-Central banks are buying gold at record levels for several reasons: the freezing of Russian reserves in 2022 demonstrated that dollar-denominated assets can be weaponized through sanctions; rising US debt levels raise questions about long-term dollar purchasing power; and geopolitical tensions are accelerating de-dollarization trends.
+Central banks are buying gold at record levels for several reasons: the freezing of Russian reserves in 2022 demonstrated that dollar-denominated assets are subject to sanctions; rising US debt levels raise questions about long-term dollar purchasing power; and geopolitical tensions are accelerating de-dollarization trends.
+This buying is strategic and ongoing, not a short-term trade.

 Does gold protect against inflation?

-Over very long periods — decades and centuries — gold has been an excellent inflation hedge, roughly maintaining its purchasing power.
-Over shorter periods, the relationship is less reliable.
+Over very long periods (decades and centuries), gold is an excellent inflation hedge that roughly maintains purchasing power.
+Over shorter periods, the relationship is less consistent.
 Gold performs best during episodes of rising and accelerating inflation.
-It is best viewed as long-term purchasing power insurance rather than a precise short-term inflation tracker.
+View gold as long-term purchasing power insurance rather than a precise short-term inflation tracker.